gorkalarralde/M5Racing/README.md

  - 6 - IR TIRE TEMPERATURES

-   - 3-zone data sampling:
+   - 3-zone or an 8-zone expanded data sampling to choose from
-     - outside, middle and inside temps for each car tire or
-     - left, centre and right temps for each motorcycle (bike) tire
    - Includes "check-by-colour" values and alerts for too low or too high temperature
+   - On-screen data analysis simplified:
+     - Outside, middle and inside temps for each car tire
        - At setup, includes camber tips for optimum performance
+     - Left, centre and right temps for each motorcycle (bike) tire

  - 7 - Ambient temperature, pressure and humidity.
 Includes alerts for too low ambient temperature.